Impact of hearing loss

 What’s the next step?

 Make an appointment with a health professional who can advise you on the best options for your child.
-If you don’t already have someone to speak to, we can help you find a clinic close to you.
+If you don’t already have someone to speak to, we can help you close to you.
 Once your child is diagnosed with a hearing loss, he or she should be fitted with hearing aids as soon as possible.
 This will give your child some access to sounds and prepare them for an implant if it’s the right option.
 Following the hearing aid fitting, you should also start a program of family-centred auditory therapy.
 You will play a crucial role throughout your child’s journey towards hearing and language development.
 But the most important thing you can do is to just take action.
 Remember, there isn’t a moment to waste.

 Please seek advice from your health professional about treatments for hearing loss.
 Outcomes may vary, and your health professional will advise you about the factors which could affect your outcome.
 Always read the instructions for use.
 Not all products are available in all countries.
 Please contact your local Cochlear representative for product information.